zju3dv/MVN-AFM/README.md

 ## Acknowledgements
 Thanks [instant-nsr-pl](https://github.com/bennyguo/instant-nsr-pl) for providing nice implementation of instant neural implicit surface reconstruction.

+We used a free 3D model from [sketchfab](https://sketchfab.com/feed) in our animation.

 ## Citation
 If you find this code/work useful in your own research, please consider citing the following: